 Stress reduction and anxiety management are one of the main reasons people turn to meditation.
 The practice allows them to control anxious thought patterns and manage excessive worry caused by external factors and flawed perceptions.
 When we experience both mental and physical stress, the stress hormone called cortisol is released at high levels.
 High levels of cortisol promote negative feelings of anxiety and depression, adding to fatigue and a cloudy headspace.
 One study revealed that mindfulness meditation significantly lowered cortisol levels over the course of eight weeks.
 Another study involving 1,300 participants indicated that meditation decreased self-reported stress, with the highest effect in individuals with the highest levels of stress.
 In addition, a large study with 2,466 participants demonstrated that various forms of meditation can reduce anxiety levels, like yoga [hyperlink to “Can Yoga Help Anxiety Article?”].
 Finally, research from John Hopkins University showed that general meditation programs helped manage psychological symptoms of anxiety, stress, and depression.

-General meditation helps manage psychological symptoms of anxiety, stress, and depression.
+Meditating helps manage psychological symptoms of anxiety, stress, and depression.

 Supporting Emotional Health